Duke Tuesday in Urology

 Durham, NC 27710

-In support of improving patient care, Duke University Health System Department of Clinical Education & Professional Development is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.
+In support of improving patient care, Duke University Health System Department of Clinical Education & Professional Development is accredited by the the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the health care team.

 Physicians: Duke University Health System Department of Clinical Education & Professional Development designates this live activity for a maximum of 4 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 Nurses: Duke University Health System Department of Clinical Education and Professional Development designates this activity for up to 4.0 credit hours for nurses.
 Nurses should claim only credit commensurate with the extent of their participation in this activity.

 Duke and VA Faculty and Staff are complimentary